en fr de

 PRODUCTION AND INTERACTION

-around content, practices, tools, ways of interacting, etc.
+concerning content, professional practice, tools, ways of interacting, etc.

 TRANSFORMATION

-society, communities, practices, etc. and therefore rights, responsibilities and values
+of society, communities, professional practice, etc. and therefore of rights, responsibilities and values

-It is not a model, nor is it a goal to be achieved.
-This portrait is the result of a structured compilation of elements that the team found in the publications studied.
-It should enable language education professionals to identify the aspects they can work on with their learners who wish to contribute to digital citizenship education.
+The ‘portrait’ is not intended as a model, nor is it a goal to be achieved.
+It is the result of a structured compilation of elements that the team found in the publications they studied.
+It should enable language education professionals to identify the aspects they can work on with participants who wish to contribute to digital citizenship education.

 To find out more about the concept of citizens as users of languages and digital technology, read the portrait drawn up by the project team.
 You can also consult:

-• the list of publications analysed available in pdf format or as an online shared Zotero library;
+• the list of publications analysed, which is available in pdf format or as an online shared Zotero library;

 • instructions for using the Zotero library;